Voting if you have a disability

-If you are a disabled voter and you need support to complete a ballot paper on your own, you can take a friend or relative to the polling station to help you.
+If you are a disabled voter and need support to complete a ballot paper, you can take either a:

 The presiding officer at the polling station can also help you fill in your ballot paper.

-If you don't want to go to the polling station to vote, you can vote by post.
+If you don't want to go to the polling station to vote, you can:

 Guides for voters with a learning disability